Carbs After Gastric Sleeve Surgery: What Patients Should Know

-Dr. Fernando Garcia has helped so many obese and morbidly obese patients achieve a trimmer and slimmer frame thanks to advanced weight loss surgery options.
-His skills as a bariatric surgeon have brought countless patients to Tijuana from across the border for gastric sleeve surgery and other surgical weight loss procedures.
+Our weight loss surgeons have helped so many obese and morbidly obese patients achieve a trimmer and slimmer frame thanks to advanced weight loss surgery options.
+Their skills as bariatric surgeons have brought countless patients to Tijuana from across the border for gastric sleeve surgery and other surgical weight loss procedures.

 After undergoing bariatric surgery, a patient's diet will change.
 Let's consider what kinds of carbs a patient can have after weight loss surgery.